Not All Wireline Companies Are the Same

-On a frac job, the wireline crew is just one crew out of many.
+On frac jobs, wireline companies are just one contractor out of many.

 A hydraulic fracturing operation costs an operator millions.
-On a frac job, the crew of the wireline company is just one crew out of many who are engaged in the proceedings.
-Wireline does the plugging and perforating that precedes the actual fracturing, which is done by pressure pumping crews using vast amounts of water, sand, and chemicals at extraordinary pressures.
+On a frac job, the crew of the wireline company is just one crew out of many.
+Wireline does the plugging and perforating that precedes the actual fracturing.
+The fracturing is done by pressure pumping crews using vast amounts of water, sand, and chemicals at extraordinary pressures.

-Every wellbore is lined with steel pipe, known as casing.
+Every wellbore is lined with steel pipe.
+This pipe is known as casing.
 To “perforate” the well, a crew positions a perforating gun in the part of the wellbore that is to be hydraulically fractured.
-The gun is fired, remotely, and the explosive charges in the gun blast holes in the steel casing.
+The gun is fired, remotely.
+The explosive charges in the gun blast holes in the steel casing.
 These explosions also create holes or cracks in the surrounding rock at each blast point.

 These holes become the points of attack for the fracturing process that follows.

 It’s a Huge Job

 Imagine the Empire State Building filled entirely with water.
 That’s how much water can be pumped down just one well, in a modern-day frac’ing operation.
 Or picture 100 railroad cars, each filled with sand.
 That’s how much sand—or even more than that—goes down some wells.